weaverdgb/weaver-sdk-js/Changelist.md

 # Changelist

+## 6.4.4
+- Fixed a bug related to inherited attribute keys in map function for models

 ## 6.4.3
 - Do not throw an error on unmet minimal cardinality on model relations
 - Allow to have model class nodes instances be a member some other class, so